Database “Proteomics of malignant cells”

 The site allows you to find the hidden periodicity with insertions and deletions, or both amino acid and the nucleotide sequences (http://victoria.biengi.ac.ru/splinter/login.php)

-Database potential mutations like reading frame shift in cds
+Database of potential reading frame shifts in coding sequences

 The database contains information about potential mutations like reading frame shift in a variety of cds from eukaryotic genomes.
 On average, about 23% cds contains such mutations (http://victoria.biengi.ac.ru/cgi-bin/frameshift/index.cgi)

-Web site to search for potential mutations of the type of reading frame shift in cds
+Web site to search of potential reading frame shifts in cds

 The server allows you to find potential mutations of the type of reading frame shift to any cds (http://victoria.biengi.ac.ru/fsfinder/)